Exact Support Recovery for Sparse Spikes Deconvolution: Vanishing Derivatives Pre-certificate

 There is a priori no reason for the vanishing derivative pre-certificate $\etaV$ to satisfy $\normi{\etaV}\leq 1$.
-Here, we prove that the Non Degenerate Source Condition and the fact that the derivative vanishes on the support of $m_0$ imply that $\normi{\etaV}\leq 1$, so that $\etaV$ is indeed a certificate.
+Here, we prove that that is in fact a necessary condition for (noiseless) exact support recovery to hold on some interval $[0,\la_0)$ with $\la_0>0$, \textit{i.e.} the solutions of $\Pp_\la(y_0)$ having exactly $N$ spikes which converge smoothly towards those of the original measure.